leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

 - Use `git branch <new_branch_name> <SHA>` command to create the new branch and have it point to the commit with the provided SHA.
 - Use `git branch -d <branch_name>` command to delete a branch.
 Note that you can't delete the active branch so you have to switch to a different branch before you can delete the previously active branch.
 This command can't be used to delete a branch with commits that are not on any other branch.
 This helps prevent deleting new commits by accident.
 Use `git branch -D <branch_name>` command to force delete in that case.
 - Use `git checkout <branch>` command to switch between branches.
 Use `git checkout -b <new_branch>` to create a new branch and switch to that branch.
+- Use `git merge <name-of-branch-to-merge-in>` command to combine branches in Git.